tzhou5/adapter-pull-secret/cmd/pull-secret/jobs/README_TESTS.md

 - Build check
 - Test check with coverage report

-See `.github/workflows/ci.yml` for CI configuration.
+See `.github/workflows/ci.yml` for CI configuration on GitHub.